 Get the OpenAI API Key For Free

-3. Here, click on “Create new secret key” and copy the API key.
+1. Head to OpenAI’s website (visit) and log in.
+Next, click on “Create new secret key” and copy the API key.
 Do note that you can’t copy or view the entire API key later on.
-So it’s strongly recommended to copy and paste the API key to a Notepad file immediately.
+So it’s recommended to copy and paste the API key to a Notepad file for later use.

 Train and Create an AI Chatbot With Custom Knowledge Base

 Add Your Documents to Train the AI Chatbot

 1. First, create a new folder called

 docs in an accessible location like the Desktop.
 You can choose another location as well according to your preference.
 However, keep the folder name